-The SPI Quad-Output Read instruction supports frequencies of up to 80 or 104 MHz with additional dummy input cycles prior to first data byte output.
-SST26VF016B requires the IOC bit in the configuration register to be set to '1' prior to executing the command.
+The SPI Quad-Output Read instruction supports frequencies of up to 104 MHz from 2.7-3.6V and up to 80 MHz from 2.3-3.6V.
+SST26VF064B requires the IOC bit in the configuration register to be set to '1' prior to executing the command.
 Initiate SPI Quad-Output Read by executing an 8-bit command, 6BH, followed by address bits A[23-0] and a dummy byte.
 CE# must remain active low for the duration of the SPI Quad Mode Read.
 See Figure 5-8 for the SPI Quad Output Read sequence.

 Following the dummy byte, the device outputs data from SIO[3:0] starting from the specified address location.
 The device continually streams data output through all addresses until terminated by a low-to-high transition on CE#.
 The internal address pointer automatically increments until the highest memory address is reached, at which point the address pointer returns to the beginning of the address space.